SM Spirituality Media

 Definition

-The English term used to translate a wide range of distinct technical concepts across Eastern traditions — Buddhist bodhi (awakening), Hindu mokṣa (liberation), Zen kenshō (seeing one's nature) and satori (sudden awakening), Vedāntic jīvanmukti (liberation while embodied).
-The translations are useful but imperfect — these are not the same thing, and conflating them has produced a great deal of avoidable confusion in Western seekers.
+The English term used to translate a wide range of distinct technical concepts across Eastern traditions: Buddhist bodhi (awakening), Hindu mokṣa (liberation), Zen kenshō (seeing one's nature) and satori (sudden awakening), and Vedāntic jīvanmukti (liberation while embodied).
+These are not the same thing.
+The translations are useful shorthand but imperfect, and conflating them has produced real confusion among Western practitioners.
 Awakening is increasingly preferred as a less freighted term.

 written by editorial · revised continuously